nuuuwan/news_lk3_data/README.md

 *2025-07-28 09:52:00* · [`adaderanalk`](https://www.adaderana.lk/news/110900/thilini-priyamali-arrested) · `en`

-Businesswoman Thilini Priyamali, has been arrested by the Homagama police this morning (28), said Ada Derana reporter.
+Businesswoman Thilini Priyamali has been arrested by the Homagama Police today (28).

-She was taken into custody for allegedly obstructing the duties of an officer at the Homagama Court.
+She has been apprehended on several charges, including obstructing the duties of a fiscal officer at the Homagama Magistrate’s Court, said Ada Derana reporter.

+Priyamali was taken into custody after arriving at the police station in compliance with a court order requiring her to provide a statement to police.

+Businesswoman Thilini Priyamali, was previously arrested and remanded for allegedly committing massive financial fraud.

 ◼️